 But recovery isn’t always a priority.
-If you want to securely delete sensitive files, or you’re selling your old computer to another person, you need to make sure that no clever software will be able to bring your old files back from the dead.
-Follow this guide to make sure unwanted files disappear forever from your computer, tablet, or phone, beyond the reach of even the most determined data forensics team.
+If you want to securely delete sensitive files, or you’re selling your old computer to another person, you need to make sure that no clever software will ever be able to bring your old files back from the dead.
+Follow this guide to make sure unwanted files disappear from your computer, tablet, or phone forever, beyond the reach of even the most determined data forensics team.
 Just make sure you really want to permanently erase the data before you start.

-For standard hard drives
+Delete files from standard hard drives

 If you’re using an older desktop computer or laptop, it probably has a traditional mechanical hard drive, also called an HDD.
 If you’re unsure, a quick glance at the specs should tell you one way or another.
 Data on these drives is stored close together, which makes the information easier to recover.

-A note on tablets and phones
+Delete files on tablets and phones

 Rather than bothering with secure deletion, you should instead protect your phones and tablets against unwanted visitors: Enable a fingerprint ID or at least a PIN code to prevent anyone but you from accessing your devices.
-If no one else has access, then they can’t mess around and recover erased files, which would take a high level of technical know-how in any case.
+If no one else has access, they can’t mess around and recover erased files, which would take a high level of technical know-how anyway.
 All iOS devices, as well as all Android devices that run version 6.0 (Marshmallow) or later, apply encryption by default.
 So as long as you protect your lock screen, you’ll be able to protect your data as well.